STRATEGY, GOVERNANCE AND ETHICS

 - Board appointments shall be made in line with Article 27 of the Constitution of Kenya.

-- The Board should be appointed through a transparent and formal process governed the overriding principle of merit.
+- The Board should be appointed through a transparent and formal process governed by the overriding principle of merit.

 - The Board membership of all SCs shall be between 7 and 9 members.